 From baggage reclaim, I walked out into RSU’s small arrivals hall.
 There’s a café here if you’re in need of refreshment, as well as car rental booths and an information counter.

 Incidentally, RSU’s terminal building is so compact that the arrivals hall is fully contiguous with the check-in lobby.
-Both are part of one long, almost uninterrupted space, with arrivals in the northern part and the check-in counters in the southern section.
+Both are on the same level, with arrivals in the northern part and the check-in counters in the southern section.

 Step 4: Travel from the airport to your final destination

 RSU is roughly midway between Suncheon (to the north) and Yeosu (to the south) – the two largest cities in Jeollanam-do.
 The airport is well connected to both via road-based public transport.

 If you’re being fetched by a private or hired vehicle, simply exit from the arrivals hall and wait on the pavement outside.

 If you’re looking for a taxi, cross over to the taxi stand between the terminal and the parking lot.
 There’s a table of fare estimates on the airport’s official website.

 If it’s a public bus you’re after, turn right from the exit and walk towards the end of the pavement.